This Gun for Hire: Casting

 Veronica Lake was announced early as a female lead, with Macdonald Carey, who had been signed by Paramount following his appearance on Broadway in Lady in the Dark – mooted as a possible male lead.
 Tuttle had some difficulty casting the part of Raven.
 He later claimed that he looked at six stars, but none was suitable.
-One of them was Alan Baxter.
-Another was DeForest Kelley.
-Alan Ladd screen tested.
-By September, he had been cast and signed to a long-term Paramount contract.
+One of them was Alan Baxter, and another was DeForest Kelley.
+Alan Ladd screen tested, and by September he had been cast and signed to a long-term Paramount contract.

 Robert Preston was given the other main role, replacing Carey.
 Lake and Preston were given above-the-title star billing, with Ladd given an "and introducing" credit.
 However, during filming, Ladd clearly would be the breakout star.
 Shortly afterwards, The New York Times reported:

 Tuttle and the studio are showing more than a passing enthusiasm for Ladd.
 He has been trying to get a foothold in pictures for eight years, but received no encouragement, although he tried every angle known to town – extra work, bit parts, stock contracts, dramatic schools, [and] assault of the casting offices.
 Sue Carol, the former silent star who is now an agent, undertook to advance the youth's career two years ago and only recently could she locate an attentive ear.
 Then, the breaks began.

 Before This Gun for Hire was even completed, Paramount announced that their next film for Ladd would launch him as a star.
 It was to be a version of The Glass Key (also 1942).

 The film features Yvonne De Carlo in an early role.
 She has one line, "Cigarette, sir?", in the Neptune Club scene.
 Making the film caused her to be fired from her job dancing for Earl Carroll.